rahmedbuehler/SpotKeys/README.md

 # SpotKeys
-A C++ program that allows simple manipulation of Spotify's webplayer (play, pause, next, previous, etc.) with keyboard shortcuts (currently, the arrow keys).
+A C++ program that allows simple manipulation of Spotify's webplayer (play, pause, next, previous, volume up, and volume down) with keyboard shortcuts.
 Requires a Windows OS.